FOLLOW JUMP on TWITTER

 - Confidentiality: Reviewers should keep all information regarding papers confidential and treat them as privileged information.

-- Acknowledgement of Sources: Reviewers must ensure that authors have acknowledged all sources of data used in the research.
+- Acknowledgment of Sources: Reviewers must ensure that authors have acknowledged all sources of data used in the research.

 - Standards of Objectivity: Reviews should be conducted objectively, with no personal criticism of the author.

-- Supporting Argument: Reviewers should express their views clearly with supporting arguments.
+- Supporting Argument: Reviewers should provide constructive feedback.
+When they express their views, they should supplement their views clearly with supporting arguments.

 - Plagiarism, Fraud and Other Ethical Concerns: Reviewers should let the editor know if you suspect/find that a manuscript is a substantial copy of another work, citing the previous work in as much detail as possible.